Hajj Pilgrimage Travel Advice

 One area of concern surrounds the possible spread of infectious or contagious diseases during Hajj and Umrah with so many people in one small area, many from under developed countries with little disease control.
 Extra personal hygiene precautions should be taken at these times and you should avoid personal contact with others.

-Please heed caution when booking and planning your itinerary for travel, use a reputable travel agency covered by ATOL and accredited by the Royal Embassy of Saudi Arabia, select residence based on security measures and vary your routes and travel to aid keeping a low profile.
+Please heed caution when booking and planning your itinerary for travel, use a reputable travel agency covered by ATOL and accredited, select residence based on security measures and vary your routes and travel to aid keeping a low profile.
 Take care when using your vehicle and carry out appropriate safety checks before departure.

 During Hajj pilgrimage, public transport are crowded and roads are congested between ritual sites, so long delays can be expected.
 As a result of this, travel should be planned meticulously in advance.